Roundup of Writing and Publishing Resources

 Revising and rewriting

-- Video: Show, Don’t Tell A great, practical talk from editor Jim Thomas.
+- Show, Don’t Tell: A primer on the oldest rule in fiction writing.
+Includes a great, practical talk from editor Jim Thomas.

-- Six Common Mistakes All Writers Make (and How to Fix Them) Who doesn’t like a list?
+- Six Common Mistakes All Writers Make (and How to Fix Them): Who doesn’t love a list like this?
 Find out how you can avoid the mistakes even the most famous writers make.

 Designing Your Book